-Fans of Asian food will love this Fried Rice recipe, made with Minute® Ready to Serve Jasmine Rice, soy sauce and tons of fresh vegetables.
+Asian food fans will love this fried rice recipe, made with Minute® Ready to Serve Jasmine Rice, soy sauce and tons of fresh vegetables.

-This delicious veggie filled Asian style fried rice dish is made with Minute® Ready to Serve Jasmine Rice and soy sauce.
+This delicious, veggie-filled, Asian-style fried rice is made with Minute® Ready to Serve Jasmine Rice and soy sauce.

 Heat rice according to package directions.

 Heat oil in a medium skillet over high heat.
 Add ginger and sauté for 1 minute.